fleetdm/fleet/handbook/community.md

 ### Tracking

 When responding to a question or issue in the [#fleet](https://osquery.slack.com/join/shared_invite/zt-h29zm0gk-s2DBtGUTW4CFel0f0IjTEw#/) channel of the osquery Slack workspace, push the thread to Zapier using the `TODO: Update docs` Zap.
 This will add information about the thread to the [Slack Questions Spreadsheet](https://docs.google.com/spreadsheets/d/15AgmjlnV4oRW5m94N5q7DjeBBix8MANV9XLWRktMDGE/edit#gid=336721544).
 In the `Notes` field, you can include any information that you think will be helpful when making weekly doc updates.
-That may be something like:
+That may be something like

-- Proposed change to the documentation.
+- proposed change to the documentation.
-- Documentation link that was sent as a response.
+- documentation link that was sent as a response.
-- Link to associated thread in [#help-oncall](https://fleetdm.slack.com/archives/C024DGVCABZ).
+- link to associated thread in [#help-oncall](https://fleetdm.slack.com/archives/C024DGVCABZ).

 ### Making the updates

 Every week, the Community Engagement DRI will:

 - Create a new `Weekly Doc Update` issue on Monday and add it to the [Community board](https://github.com/orgs/fleetdm/projects/36).
-- Review the Slack Questions Spreadsheet and ensure that any necessary updates to the documentation are made.
+- Review the Slack Questions Spreadsheet and make sure that any necessary updates to the documentation are made.
     - Update the spreadsheet to indicate what action was taken (Doc change, FAQ added, or None) and add notes if need be.
 - Set up a single PR to update the Docs.
     - In the notes, include a list of changes made as well as a link to the related thread.